janakanuwan/web-page-design/webpack-example-5/STEPS.md

 };
 printFirst([1, 3, 5])
 ```
 >- Where is the error?
-What if there are large number of codes and multiple people are editing the code?
+What if there are a large number of codes and multiple people are editing the code?
->- Is the error shown in console is same as your source code?
+>- Is the error shown in the console is same as your source code?
 If not, why is that?

 6. Improving the debugging by mapping transformed code (which browser executes) to actual source code.
 	- Using a [source map](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/)